Faffiolone/SentimentAnalysis/README.md

 ## 🚀 Project Overview

-**MachineInnovators Inc.** focuses on scalable, production-ready machine learning applications.
 This project is a comprehensive **MLOps solution** designed to monitor online company reputation through automated sentiment analysis of real-time news.
+It was developed to demonstrate **scalable, production-ready machine learning engineering** capabilities.

 Unlike standard static notebooks, this repository demonstrates a **full-cycle ML workflow**.
 The system scrapes live data from **Google News**, analyzes sentiment using a **RoBERTa Transformer** model, and visualizes insights via an interactive dashboard, all orchestrated within a Dockerized environment.